RKLong/Election_Analysis/README.md

-# Election_Analysis
-Challenge 3 - Python UCB Bootcamp

-# Overview of Election Audit
+# Overview of the Election Audit
 The purpose of this election audit is to find out three things: the voter turnout for each county, the percentage of votes from each county out of the total count and to find out which county had the highest voter turnout.
+With the experience we had doing or coding this audit we were also givemn a chance to make some recommendations to the elections commission.

 # Election Audit Results